Conditional Rendering

 </div>

-is a directive, it has to be attached to a single element.
+Because k-if is a directive, it has to be attached to a single element.
 But what if we want to toggle more than one element?
-In this case we can use k-if
+In this case we can use k-if on a <template> element, which serves as an invisible wrapper.
+The final rendered result will not include the <template> element.

 <template k-if="ok">